Migrating to Recharge via the Shopify Checkout Integration

-Thinking of migrating to Recharge's Shopify Checkout Integration from another platform?
-There is no limit to the number of subscribers we can migrate, and our dedicated migration staff will assist you every step of the way.
-The Recharge team has completed hundreds of migrations and we aim to do this with as little impact on your existing subscribers as possible.
+If you are migrating to Recharge from another Shopify subscription platform and are currently using one of Shopify’s eligible subscription payment processors, there is no limit to the number of subscribers you can migrate.
+Our self-service migration resources will assist you every step of the way.
+Hundreds of merchants have completed the migration to Recharge and we help do this with as little impact on your existing subscribers as possible.

 Before you start